District Select - FRCC

 - This course counts toward the Data Science Essentials Certificate offered through CU Denver.

-NEW!!
 MATH 1376 Programming for Data Science - 3 College Credits (Meets 5 credits of Math requirement)

 The course introduces scientific computing using Python.
 Topics will include programming skills such as assignment, control statements, loops, and functions.
 Applications will focus on mathematical and data science topics.
 Prereq: B or higher in Algebra II or Statistics